Local council services

 There are many organisations working locally to provide help, support and services to families.

 • Government-funded services that are run locally, for example, Sure Start or Connexions.
-Although these were set up by Government, local parents and local service providers, like the health services, they have a big say in what happens locally.
+Although these were set up by the Government, local parents and local service providers, like the health services, they have a big say in what happens locally.

 • Big voluntary organisations and charities may run local projects.
-NSPCC http://vbulletin.thesite.org.uk/showthread.php?t=80343 and Barnardos, http://www.barnardos.org.uk/ for example, run projects for parents and children, and are often involved in working with other organisations, perhaps in providing activities for young people.
+NSPCC and Barnardos, for example, run projects for parents and children, and are often involved in working with other organisations, perhaps in providing activities for young people.

 • Local charities and voluntary organisations that might provide a particular service, for example, a toy library.

-• Some of these organisations work together with the local council to provide multi-agency” services – the idea being to combine forces at local level to make services better and make sure no-one is duplicating services.
+• Some of these organisations work together with the local council to provide “multi-agency” services – the idea being to combine forces at local level to make services better and make sure no-one is duplicating services.
 An example of multi-agency partnerships might be the Children Fund.
 This multi-agency work is becoming more common; there is usually a lead organisation which would be the contact point for parents and families.

 Next Steps